 When we think of what makes a good story, we look at technical aspects like an excellent conflict, an interesting character, or a string of suspense.
 What we often fail to do is see it from the point of view of the reader.
 Your story must resonate with the readers to ensure they can clearly understand what is going on.

-For instance, we often read books from authors who are from a foreign country.
+For instance, we often read books by authors who are from foreign countries.
 While they have their stories placed in a backdrop that is unfamiliar to us, we still feel connected to the story.